ianl-dev/drills/README.md

-# Daily Leetcode
+## Problem solving
-Solving one problem a day is the goal.
+Solving one programming problem daily.
+Aiming for medium and hard leetcode questions.